HomeDocumentation

 How Watch Folders Work

 When you configure a watch folder, Harp monitors it for new files.
-When a PDF or image appears, Harp automatically processes it using your specified template and exports the results.
+When a PDF or image appears, Harp automatically processes it using your specified template and exports the results to Excel.

 Setting Up a Watch Folder